 Mathematics–economists are experts in designing optimisation strategies, something that requires great theoretical insight into both economics and mathematics.
 As a student of mathematics–economics, you have the option of specialising in a subject within a broad area, including one of the areas of mathematics–economics in which Aarhus University is particularly strong: mathematical finance, economics, and operations research.

-The MSc in Mathematics–Economics programme is taught at the Department of Mathematics and the Department of Economics and Business and counts as 120 ECTS credits.
-Students specialise by participating in course activities and projects and by writing a thesis.
-During the first week, students structure their own individual study programme with the help of a lecturer by choosing courses from a course catalogue.
+The MSc in Mathematics–Economics is taught at the Department of Mathematics and the Department of Economics and Business.
+Students specialise through course activities and projects and through a thesis.

 The following Bachelors degrees qualify students for admission to the Masters degree programme in Mathematics-Economics: